Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: The Least Core of Convex Games Combinatorially

-Observe first that the function $v_\excess$, defined as $v_\excess(S)\coloneqq v(S)+\varepsilon$ for all $S\subsetneq N$, $S\neq\emptyset$, $v_\excess(\emptyset)=0$, and $v_\excess(N)=v(N)$, is crossing supermodular.
-Hence testing the feasibility of (\ref{eq:nonemptiness}) reduces to testing the non-emptiness of the core of a game with a crossing supermodular value function.
 This problem can be solved in strongly polynomial time using an algorithm by Fujishige \cite{fujishige1984structures} for testing the non-emptiness of the base polytope of an extended polymatroid associated with a crossing submodular function (see also \cite{schrijverCombinatorialOptimizationPolyhedra2004}).
-This is also the approach that was taken by Kuipers \cite{kuipersPolynomialTimeAlgorithm1996}.
-Theorem \ref{prop:core-non-emptiness-condition} provides a simpler and more efficient algorithm building upon \thmref{Franks-discrete-sandwich-theorem}, known as Frank's discrete sandwich theorem \cite{frankAlgorithmSubmodularFunctions1982a}.
+This is also the approach taken in \cite{kuipersPolynomialTimeAlgorithm1996}.

+Our goal here is to avoid this framework by reformulating the feasibility problem as a discrete sandwich problem.
+This viewpoint leads to a simpler structural characterization and ultimately improves the complexity of the least-core computation developed later.
+The key ingredient is Theorem \ref{prop:core-non-emptiness-condition}, which builds upon Theorem~\ref{thm:Franks-discrete-sandwich-theorem} (Frank’s discrete sandwich theorem \cite{frankAlgorithmSubmodularFunctions1982a}) and provides a more direct non-emptiness test.